Multilingual Projects on the NLG Platform

 # (Machine) Translation vs Automated Text Generation

-Today there are automated solutions for translation (as well as text production): On the one hand automated translation (also machine translation) and on the other hand the automated multilingual text production.
+Today there are two automated solutions for translation available: On the one hand automated translation (also machine translation) and on the other hand the automated multilingual text production.

 # Benefits of Automated Text Generation

-- The text structure and message/statement of the copy is the same for all languages
+- Ensured content conformity across languages (The text structure and message/statement of the copy is the same and can be quality assured for all languages).

 # Preparing Multilingual Projects

-- selecting different products: Choosing only a part of the product range for different languages
+- Selecting products: Choosing only a part of the product range for each language.

-- checking out product names/licenses checks, think also on different data/number formats
+- Checking out product names/licenses checks, think also about differing data/number formats.

-# Preparing your data - how do they should look like?
+# Preparing your data - what should they look like?

-The situation that on the NLG platform different languages are created in a common project and not produced by a translation after the output of the first language, leads to the fact that special requirements are made on the form and structure of the data.
+Due to several languages being created in a common project on the NLG platform, and not produced by a translation after the output of the first language, leads to special requirements for form and structure of the data.

 Same data structure - translated values

 First of all, this applies to the language of the data.
-Data is not per se language neutral.
+Data is not always language neutral.
 Of course, there are cases in which all data are available as numbers, for example, and it therefore does not matter in which language the target text will be formulated.
-But in most cases, there will be words or other values in the data that do not apply to all languages to be generated.
+In most cases, however, there will be words or other values in the data that do not apply to all languages to be generated.
 Therefore, data has to be available in all target languages.
 So, if you haven't data in multilingual form, you have to translate the values.

 This means, that the data must have the same data fields in all languages.
 Since all logic operation and relationships in the project, such as containers or triggers, refer to the data field names, the data fields must have the same name in all languages.